piersfinlayson/bitcoin-docker/README.md

 CONT_VERSION, container version - uses convention BITCOIN_VERSION.xx, where xx is container build number for that version of bitcoin (so e.g. 22.x.01)

+### Step 0 - on x86

+Check DEPENDENCIES for any updates, and update as approach.
+Remember to check in before steps beyond step 1.

 ### Step 1 - on x86
 ./build-amd64.sh BITCOIN_VERSION CONT_VERSION

+### Step 1b - on x86
+Commit DEPENDENCIES if changed.

 ### Step 2a - on armv7 (32-bit raspberry pi, not a zero)
 ./build-armv7l.sh BITCOIN_VERSION CONT_VERSION